Liming0824/DOMinion/README.md

   `removeClass`
   Removes a class, given as an argument, from each `DOMNodeCollection` element.

-## Event Listeners

- `on`
- Adds event listener to each `DOMNodeCollection` element.

- `off`
- Removes event listener from each `DOMNodeCollection` element.

  ## `$l.ajax`

- Accepts a object as an argunment, sends XMLHttpRequest, and return Promise object. default argunment is as below:
+ Accepts a object as an argument, sends XMLHttpRequest, and return Promise object. default argument is as below:

 ```javascript
    const defaults = {